Torna Fort: History

 Shivaji renamed the fort ' 'Prachandagad' ' as Torna, and constructed several monuments and towers within it.
+After capturing the fort, whilst repairing the fort and digging ruins, he discovered large quantities of gold buried in some unknown time.
+He used it to build Rajgarh fort among others.

-In the 18th century, the Mughal empire briefly gained control of this fort after the assassination of Shivaji's son Sambhaji raje.
-Aurangzeb, the then Mughal emperor, renamed this fort Futulgaib in recognition of the difficult defense the Mughals had to overcome to capture this fort.
+In the 18th century, the Mughal Empire briefly gained control of this fort after the assassination of Shivaji's son Sambhaji.
+Aurangzeb, the Mughal emperor, renamed this fort Futulgaib in recognition of the difficult defense the Mughals had to overcome to capture this fort.
 It was restored to the Maratha confederacy by the Treaty of Purandar.

 Location

 The fort is about 50 km via Pabe ghat southwest of Pune in the Western Ghats of the Sahyadri mountain ranges at the base village Velhe.
 One can go from Pune via Satara road and take right at Nasarapur village.
 This distance is near about 65 km.
-It is the highest fort in Pune district.
+It is the highest fort in the Pune district.The distance from nasrapur is 30 km.
+The private vehicles are available from Pune and Nasrapur to velhe(village at the foothill).

 Tourism

 The Torna Fort is a popular destination for trekkers specially after the south-west monsoon, from September to December.
 Staying at fort isn't allowed as per orders of District Collector, everyone is asked to leave the fort after 5:00pm.
-The Raigad, Lingana, Rajgad, Purandar fort, Sinhagad are seen from Torna.
+The Raigad, Lingana, Rajgad, Purandar fort, Sinhagad are some forts that can be seen from Torna.
+Other places that are visible from the fort include the Budhla Machi, Zungar Machi, Kothi Darwaja, Konkan Darwaja, Menghai goddess temple, Bini Darwaja, Sadar, and the Toranji goddess temple.